barumau/pandunia/eng/I01_ration.md

 but it is also close to some uses of English *to be*.

     English:   It can not be eaten.
-    Pandunia:  da no ken be yam.
+    Pandunia:  da no kan be yam.
     Chinese:   Tā bù néng bèi chī. (它不能被吃。)

 Like Chinese, Pandunia doesn't mark verbs with a word like "to".